flocked/Anima/README.md

 # Anima

-Anima is an animation framework for iOS, iPadOS, and macOS.
+Anima is an animation framework for iOS, tvOS, and macOS.
 It allows animating properties with ease using spring, easing and decay animations.

 ## Animatable properties